YanjunChen329/MinHash_learning/README.md

   --epoch EPOCH       Number of epochs for training.
 Default 10 --batch BATCH_SIZE  Batch size to use.
 Default 100
 ```
+After each run of training.py, several files will be stored under ./rcv1/record as the records of training.
+Users should use plotting.py (next session) to plot information about training/validation accuracy and loss.
+Besides accuracy and loss, users can also check the training time in time_record.txt under ./rcv1/record/.
+Each line in time_record.txt represents the time for one training process.
+The file will accumulate as user runs more experiments.

 ### 3. Plotting the result